Performance Assessment Strategies for Language Model Applications in Healthcare: Introduction

-Rigorous evaluation of GenAI applications in medicine is an essential step in the development and continuous monitoring of clinical solutions that carry direct risks to patients in the sensitive context of clinical care\cite{Mesko2023}.
+These few examples highlight how each application of AI may benefit from a different assessment method.
+Benchmark datasets can facilitate head-to-head comparison of different models on the same data while utilizing natural language metrics.
+Human experts can be utilized to provide both reference standards for proportion-based metrics and to perform preference studies, and models as evaluators may support the human evaluation.
+Independent of the use case, a rigorous evaluation of LM applications in medicine is an essential step in the development and continuous monitoring of clinical solutions that carry direct risks to patients in the sensitive context of clinical care\cite{Mesko2023}.
 At the same time, evaluation strategies need to be practical and scalable to ensure timely technological design cycles.
-To better understand the trade-off between rigor, practicality, and scalability, we propose a high-level classification of evaluation strategies with the three classes of benchmarking, human evaluation, and model-based evaluation with a discussion of the advantages and disadvantages of each.
+To better understand the trade-off between rigor, practicality, and scalability, we propose a high-level categorization of evaluation strategies with the three categories of benchmark evaluation, human evaluation, and model-based evaluation with a discussion of the advantages and disadvantages of each.